 - Sweetened condensed milk is made the same way, but with added sugar so the final product is 55% sugar.

-pumpkin pie spice or loose spices
+Pumpkin pie spice or individual spices?

-And btw, even though it’s not in the recipe, I always add a dash of freshly grated nutmeg.
+And even though it’s not on the label, I always add a small dash of freshly grated nutmeg.
+It wakes everything up.

-can you make Libby’s pumpkin pie recipe ahead?
+Can you make Libby’s pumpkin pie ahead?

-- Make the dough for the crust and fit it into your pie pan.
-Wrap and refrigerate.
+- Make the crust and fit it into the pie pan.
+Wrap well and refrigerate.

-- Make the filling separately, cover, and refrigerate.
-You can do this up to 2 days ahead.
+- Mix the filling separately, cover, and refrigerate for up to 2 days.

-- When ready to bake, give the filling a good stir and then fill your pie crust and bake.
+- When you’re ready to bake, give the filling a good stir, pour it into the chilled crust, and bake as usual.

-can I use a ready-made or frozen pie crust?
+Can I use a ready-made or frozen pie crust?

 Of course!
 Because the Libby’s pie is so easy, I figured I had to save face and make my own crust, but you can totally use a frozen or refrigerated crust from the supermarket.
 Be aware that Libby’s specifies a deep dish to accommodate the amount of filling so you’ll need a truly deep dish pie crust to avoid overflows.

-best quality frozen pie crust for Libby’s Pumpkin Pie
+Best quality frozen pie crust for Libby’s Pumpkin Pie

 I swear by Marie Callender’s Deep Dish Pastry Pie Shells.
 You should not thaw the frozen crust first.

-should I pre-bake the crust?
+Should I pre-bake the crust?

 Libby’s does not recommend pre-baking (or blind baking) your pie crust but you certainly can blind bake a fresh or frozen crust.
 You’ll basically par bake your crust using pie weights.
 Then remove the weights, prick the bottom of the crust, and finish baking without the weights.
 You can then go ahead and add your filling and bake your pie as per your recipe.